Joshua Farris

 Joshua Farris (born January 6, 1995) is a retired American competitive figure skater.
 He is the 2015 Four Continents silver medalist, the 2013 World Junior Championship gold medalist, a two-time Junior Grand Prix Final medalist (silver in 2012, bronze in 2011), and the 2010 U.S. Championship junior silver medalist.

 Personal life

 Joshua Farris was born in and a native of Renton, Washington.
 At the age of eight, he was diagnosed with dyslexia, which may be connected with a concussion he sustained as a child.

 Farris moved to Colorado Springs in mid-2007 and resides there to this day.
-He enjoys playing guitar, reading, hiking, and camping.
+He enjoys playing guitar, reading, hiking, camping, and skiing.
+He currently lives with his girlfriend, Sophie, and their puppy, Joey.

 Career

 Early years

 Farris began skating at age five after his mother took him skating for his birthday.
 He moved to Colorado Springs, Colorado, in mid-2007 to train with Tom Zakrajsek and Becky Calvin.

 Farris won his third national title when he won the novice gold medal at the 2009 U.S. Championships.
 He then competed at the 2009 International Challenge Cup in the Netherlands, where he won the silver medal at the junior level.

 He made his ISU Junior Grand Prix (JGP) debut the following season.
 He was assigned to the JGP events in the United States and Turkey, where he placed fourth and fifth, respectively.
 At the 2010 U.S. Championships, he won the silver medal at the junior level.